BradleyWang0416/Superman-CVPR2026/motion_tokenizer/README.md

 ## Data Preparation

+1. Download the following three annotation files from [Baidu Netdisk](https://pan.baidu.com/s/1-oPDoKGd67vW5-WAlYHHCg?pwd=ey9w) (extraction code: `ey9w`) and place them in `data/h36m/`:

+   - `bboxes_xyxy.pkl`
+   - `h36m_sh_conf_cam_source_final_wJ2dCpn.pkl`
+   - `images_source.pkl`

-Download Human3.6M from the [official website](http://vision.imar.ro/human3.6m/) and prepare the following files:
+2. Download the Human3.6M images from the [official Human3.6M website](http://vision.imar.ro/human3.6m/) and extract them into `data/h36m/images_fps50/`.
+The image files are not included in the Baidu Netdisk download and must be obtained from the official website.

+After downloading the annotations and images, the data directory should contain:

 ```text
 data/h36m/